openmsa/etsi-mano-app-test/README.md

 The *schemas* folders include the JSON schemas for requests and reponses over the .
 They are extracted from the [SOL002](https://forge.etsi.org/gitlab/nfv/SOL002-SOL003), [SOL003](https://forge.etsi.org/gitlab/nfv/SOL002-SOL003) and [SOL005](https://forge.etsi.org/gitlab/nfv/SOL005) OpenAPIs.

-The *environment* folders include the list of variables and parameters used in the Robot Framework Test Cases.
+The *environment* folders include the list of variables and parameters used in the [Robot Framework](robotframework.org/) Test Cases.
 The tester is expected to value these variables according to the tests to be executed.

 ## Dependencies and Preconditions
 The main precondition for running the tests is having [Robot Framework](robotframework.org/) installed.
-[Robot Framework installation instructions](https://github.com/robotframework/robotframework/blob/master/INSTALL.rst) provide full details of the installation procedure.
+The [Robot Framework Installation Instructions](https://github.com/robotframework/robotframework/blob/master/INSTALL.rst) provide full details of the installation procedure.
 For those familiar with installing Python packages with [pip](http://pip-installer.org/) package manager, the following command can be run to install [Robot Framework](robotframework.org/):
 ```
 $ pip install robotframework
 ```
-Robot Framework 3.0 is recommended.
+[Robot Framework](robotframework.org/) 3.0 is recommended for this NFV API Conformance Test Specification.
 It requires Python 3.

 ### Robot Framework Required Libraries
-The Robot Framework Test Cases in this repository depend on the following libraries:
+The [Robot Framework](robotframework.org/) Test Cases in this repository depend on the following libraries:

 * [RESTInstance](https://github.com/asyrjasalo/RESTinstance)
 * [DependencyLibrary](https://github.com/mentalisttraceur/robotframework-dependencylibrary)